|

 muscles, sinews and tissues from your mouth via your neck to your chest and so

+on and so forth.
 I might suggest you use EFT to work on that, it’s rapid and successful and

 give you access to more range.
 Singing lots (lots!) out loud, and allowing